Park S, et al. Ann Intern Med. 2019;doi:10.7326/M19-0563.

 “Increased waist circumference, what we call atherogenic dyslipidemia, or slightly elevated BP, all of these are a reflection of your CV risk down the road as you get older,” Subramanian said.
 “These risks are precursors or markers for developing diabetes or hypertension, because it is still early.
 One could think of them as prehypertension or prediabetes.
 That’s the implication.”

 In a study published in November in Annals of Internal Medicine, researchers found that patients who recovered from metabolic syndrome decreased their risk for major adverse CV events, whereas those who developed metabolic syndrome had an increased risk for events.
-Researchers analyzed data from 9,553,042 patients from the National Health Insurance Database of Korea and found that adults in the metabolic syndrome recovery group had a lower risk for major adverse CV events (incidence rate, 4.55 per 1,000 person-years) compared with those in the chronic metabolic syndrome group (incidence rate, 8.52 per 1,000 person-years).
-Those who developed metabolic syndrome during the study had a higher risk for major adverse CV events (incidence rate, 6.05 per 1,000 person-years) vs. those who were free from the syndrome (incidence rate, 1.92 per 1,000 person-years; adjusted incidence rate ratio = 1.36; 95% CI, 1.33-1.39).
+Researchers analyzed data from 9,553,042 patients from the National Health Insurance Database of Korea and found that adults in the metabolic syndrome recovery group had lower risk for major adverse CV events (incidence rate, 4.55 per 1,000 person-years) compared with those in the chronic metabolic syndrome group (incidence rate, 8.52 per 1,000 person-years).
+Those who developed metabolic syndrome during the study had a higher risk for major adverse CV events (incidence rate, 6.05 per 1,000 person-years) compared with those who were free from the syndrome (incidence rate, 1.92 per 1,000 person-years; adjusted incidence rate ratio = 1.36; 95% CI, 1.33-1.39).

 Still, experts contend that predicting CV risk for a person with metabolic syndrome can be difficult.

 “If BP is high, we reduce BP,” Rodriguez said.
-“If triglycerides are high or HDL cholesterol is not at goal, we have medications for these things, but the first-line treatment is to begin a regimen for weight loss.”
+“If triglycerides are high or HDL is not at goal, we have medications for these things, but the first-line treatment is to begin a regimen for weight loss.”

 “We’re certainly not all the way there yet in terms of being able to offer great cures,” Hawkins said.
 “We know that bariatric surgery works, but that comes with risk and incredible cost.
 A 5% weight loss truly does seem to be the magic number for a lot of different conditions and is probably our most promising treatment.”

 There are no FDA-approved drugs with an indication to treat prediabetes or metabolic syndrome.
 Metformin, approved for adults with type 2 diabetes, may serve as a useful off-label option to prevent progression to overt diabetes among people with metabolic syndrome, Wilson said.
-In the landmark Diabetes Prevention Program (DPP) study, participants with prediabetes or metabolic syndrome assigned to a metformin therapy arm were 30% less likely to develop diabetes vs. participants assigned to usual care.
+In the landmark Diabetes Prevention Program (DPP) study, participants with prediabetes or metabolic syndrome assigned to a metformin therapy arm were 30% less likely to develop diabetes compared with participants assigned to usual care.

 “It’s never been fully considered a recommendation, but it is an expert opinion in the American Diabetes Association literature, and it essentially states that if there is a person who looks like they belong in the DPP, why not give them metformin?”
 Wilson said.
-“Metformin does not have an indication to prevent diabetes, but this makes tremendous sense.
-Endocrinologists approach this differently from primary care.
-Primary care clinicians are much less likely to hand out metformin to that patient than an endocrinologist.”

 Hawkins said medical therapy, in particular weight-loss drugs, could help patients with metabolic syndrome who struggle to lose weight and keep it off.